These are the computers I currently have in my collection (list last updated March 2020).

 Middle row: Casio fx-510 scientific calculator; Casio fx-8100 scientific calculator & watch; Casio MG-880 game calculator; Epson HX-20 (world’s first laptop).

 Bottom row: Osborne 1 (OCC 1a) – world’s first portable computer.
 Also includes a Gotek/FlashFloppy USB floppy drive emulator.
-Not shown: another OCC 1a which is waiting repair.
+Not shown: another OCC 1a which is waiting repair, and an original Osborne 1 (OCC 1) awaiting collection.

 The ‘everything else’ cupboard: